tavro/WHT-markup/README.md

 Example: <code>#6 @summaries/100.html 100</code>

 ### Paragraphs
-Each row in the file that does not use any of the above syntax becomes a p-tag.
+Each row in the file that does not use any of the above syntax becomes a paragraph.
+(notice that this does not mean that it becomes a HTML p-tag)

 Do not use any punctuation, instead, start a new line when starting a new sentence.